siraat-ai-academy/freelance-content-writing-suite-by-jamalu/04-email-copywriting/20-newsletter-sequences.md

 - Emotional arc mapped across the series (story, solution, invitation)
 - Tone aligned to your brand (e.g., inspiring, grounded, curious, personal)

-Jamalu makes sure every message *feels* like it came from someone real — because it did.
+Eks2 makes sure every message *feels* like it came from someone real — because it did.

 ---